-The graduate Independent Study Authorization Form is available for current students on the CNU Graduate Studies website and can be accessed by logging in, at: interweb. cnu.edu/gradstudies/pdf/IndependentStudy fillable.pdf.
+The graduate Independent Study Authorization Form is available for current students on the CNU Graduate Studies website and can be accessed by logging in, at: https://my.cnu.edu/gradstudies/current/ listed as Graduate Independent Study under Forms and Documents.
 It must be completed by the student and the faculty member directing the Independent Study.
-Within five days of being signed by both parties, the Independent Study Authorization Form must be forwarded to the appropriate Graduate Program Coordinator and the chair of the department.
-The completed form goes electronically to the Director of Graduate Studies.
-If presented electronically, the Director of Graduate Studies will forward the approved form electronically to the Office of the Registrar.
+Within five days of being signed by both parties, the Independent Study Authorization Form must be forwarded to the appropriate Graduate Program Director and the chair of the department.
+Send the completed form to gradstudy@cnu.edu.
+The Director of Graduate Studies will forward the approved form electronically to the Office of the Registrar.
 If presented in paper form, the student must then present the approved form to the Office of the Registrar no later than the end of the registration period or the schedule adjustment period for the semester/term in which the Independent Study is to occur.
 Incomplete forms and forms submitted after the registration and/or the schedule adjustment period will not be processed.